Preventing Heart Disease

 Cardiovascular disease is the worldwide leading cause of death.
 It is estimated that by 2025 the deaths attributed to cardiovascular disease will reach 25 million per year.
 The prevalence of the disease is increasing mainly due to the “modern” way of life (sedentary living, unhealthy diet, lack of exercise, stress).

 As established cardiac problems may be difficult to treat and significantly affect the quality of life, it is important to focus on prevention.
-It is also important to identify early signs of cardiac disease and seek help.
+It is also important to identify early signs of cardiac disease (such as shortness of breath or chest pain) and seek help.

 Below you can find 10 basic rules in cardiovascular disease prevention.
 Try to adhere to as many as possible to reduce the risk of a cardiac event in the future: